Space colonization: Justification and opposition to space colonization

+Justification

 Survival of human civilization

 A primary argument calling for space colonization is the long-term survival of human civilization and terrestrial life.
-By developing alternative locations off Earth, the planet's species, including humans, could live on in the event of natural or human-made disasters on our own planet.
+By developing alternative locations off Earth, the planet's species, including humans, could live on in the event of natural or human-made disasters on Earth.

 On two occasions, theoretical physicist and cosmologist Stephen Hawking argued for space colonization as a means of saving humanity.
 In 2001, Hawking predicted that the human race would become extinct within the next thousand years unless colonies could be established in space.
 In 2010, he stated that humanity faces two options: either we colonize space within the next two hundred years, or we will face the long-term prospect of extinction.

 In 2005, then NASA Administrator Michael Griffin identified space colonization as the ultimate goal of current spaceflight programs, saying:

-Louis J. Halle, formerly of the United States Department of State, wrote in Foreign Affairs (Summer 1980) that the colonization of space will protect humanity in the event of global nuclear warfare.
+Louis J. Halle Jr., formerly of the United States Department of State, wrote in Foreign Affairs (Summer 1980) that the colonization of space will protect humanity in the event of global nuclear warfare.
 The physicist Paul Davies also supports the view that if a planetary catastrophe threatens the survival of the human species on Earth, a self-sufficient colony could "reverse-colonize" Earth and restore human civilization.
 The author and journalist William E. Burrows and the biochemist Robert Shapiro proposed a private project, the Alliance to Rescue Civilization, with the goal of establishing an off-Earth "backup" of human civilization.